pol115 | undergraduate

 - Describe civil liberties found in the Bill of Rights.

-- Identify the roles of the American citizen in the political system.
+- Identify the functions of political parties in the American political system.

 Please ask about these special rates: